 The income limit for MassHealth Care Plus is 133% of the federal poverty level, or \$1,670.00 a month for a household of one.
-The Appellant's countable income, from the Social Security benefit, alone, exceeds this amount and therefore the Appellant is not financially eligible for MassHealth CarePlus.
+The Appellant's countable income exceeds this amount and therefore the Appellant is not financially eligible for MassHealth CarePlus.

 In disputing MassHealth's eligibility determination, the Appellant also took issue with MassHealth's practice of determining eligibility based on an individual's gross income, as opposed to net income.
 This argument, however, amounts to a challenge to the legality of applicable law and cannot be adjudicated in this hearing decision.
 The Appellant may, however, raise such arguments on judicial review in accordance with M.G.L. c.
-30A.3
+30A.

-The Appellant has not met the burden, by a preponderance of evidence, to show that MassHealth's administrative determination is invalid.
-Accordingly, this appeal is DENIED.
+The Appellant has not met the burden, by a preponderance of evidence, to show that